stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 ###Best Practices for Multiple Directories.
 For applications with a small number of mapped directories (aka `AccountStores`), you will need to determine the login priority of your `AccountStores`.
 The order will depend on your use case.
 If one `Account Store` is considered to be "cleaner" or have "more trusted" user data, you might put them first.
-Alterntively, you might put your most important user population, first.
+Alternatively, you might put your most important user population, first.

-For applications that have a master user `Directory` that is supplmented by AD/LDAP directories for authentication, we recommend all AD/LDAP based `AccountStores` take a higher priority over the master user `Directory`.
+For applications that have a master user `Directory` that is supplemented by AD/LDAP directories for authentication, we recommend all AD/LDAP based `AccountStores` take a higher priority over the master user `Directory`.
 Once the user is authenticated, you could follow a link to their master record in your master `Directory`.
 More on this scenario in the next section.

 For certain applications that have large numbers of `AccountStores`, collision of usernames and email addresses can become a problem.
 In these less common scenarios, it is recommended that you specify the target `AccountStore` during the login attempt.